 A fatal workplace accident has a devastating impact on all concerned and, most distressingly, the deceased worker’s family.

-Those who tragically lose a family member through a workplace accident may be entitled to financial compensation.
-While no amount of money can come close to making up for the loss of a loved one, the unexpected and premature loss of a family support person can leave an enormous financial burden on the family who may no longer rely on that person’s income to pay a mortgage, bills and raise children.
+Those who tragically lost a family member through a workplace accident may be entitled to financial compensation.
+While no amount of money can come close to making up for the loss of a loved one, the unexpected and premature loss of a family support person can leave an enormous financial burden on the family who may no longer rely on that person’s income to pay a mortgage, bills, and raise children.

 Lump sum compensation and funeral benefits may be payable to a dependant or the estate of a worker who dies from an accident or illness sustained as a consequence of:

-- performing his or her usual work duties on or off work premises;
+- Performing his or her usual work duties on or off work premises.

-- an incident arising out of his or her employment;
+- An incident arising out of his or her employment.

-- travelling to and from work (in very limited circumstances).
+- Travelling to and from work (in very limited circumstances).

 The Workers Compensation Act 1987 (NSW) (the ‘Act’) provides compensation for the dependant/s or estate of a worker who dies as a result of a workplace injury or illness.